felipetovarhenao/bellplay/README.md

 Additionally, to learn more about the bell programming language, please refer to its introductory publication:
 Giavitto, J.-L., & Agostini, A. (2019, June).
 Bell, a textual language for the bach library.
 ICMC 2019 - International Computer Music Conference. https://hal.science/hal-02348176

+### What about real-time?

+You might be wondering: what’s the point of learning a tool like **bellplay~** that operates strictly offline?
+Why not use something real-time instead?

+After all, the trend among many contemporary audio programmers is to use real-time environments like **Max**, **SuperCollider**, **ChucK**, **TidalCycles**, or **Sonic Pi**.
+Real-time tools are widely perceived as modern and expressive, while offline or deferred-time workflows are often dismissed as outdated.

+This perception, however, is both misleading and surprisingly common.
+It’s true that, historically, digital audio processing required time-consuming computations—processes that had to complete before any results could be heard.
+As computers grew more powerful, real-time processing became feasible and eventually ubiquitous, to the point where it's now taken for granted.

+But framing real-time computation as a strictly superior evolution of offline computation misses a crucial point: in most cases, the decision between real-time and offline workflows is not a matter of _better or worse_, but one of **contextual trade-offs**.

+To draw an analogy: saying “real-time is better than offline” is akin to claiming that _improvisation_ is superior to _composition_.
+Most musicians understand that both have their place, and many embrace both traditions without feeling the need to choose one over the other.
+The same applies to computational workflows.

+Consider the following examples of common audio tasks:

+- Reversing audio
+- Source separation
+- Time-stretching
+- Batch processing
+- Spectral editing

+These are either impossible to execute in real time, computationally impractical, or at best, only feasible under very specific constraints.
+More broadly, offline workflows—whether in music, painting, or code—allow for **iteration, reflection, and refinement**.
+These are qualities that real-time systems cannot offer by design.

+**bellplay~** embraces this offline paradigm intentionally.
+Its design favors experimentation, layering, and precision over immediacy.
+The absence of real-time support is not a limitation—it’s a deliberate **feature** aimed at empowering creative processes that benefit from deferred time.

 ### User community

 For questions, troubleshooting, bugs reports, feedback, feature requests, and more, join the official [bellplay~ Discord community](https://discord.gg/RKZxTwWvxd).